 With layoffs sweeping the nation, we’ve been getting a lot of questions about what to do if you are one of the victims of a workforce reduction.
+Here are 6 survival tips to protect you as an employee if you're the subject of a layoff --

 (1) Review your original employment agreement.
 Oftentimes, the terms of your layoff may have been negotiated or agreed upon at the outset of your employment, when you received an offer letter or signed an employment contract.
 Regardless of whether you are offered a severance package, be sure to review any employment agreements or employment handbooks you signed (or ask HR to send you relevant copies), and check for terms relating to, among other things, (i) the termination process, (ii) entitlement to severance, (iii) entitlement to payouts for accrued vacation, sick, and personal time, and (iv) any obligations that arise upon termination—such as confidentiality or non-compete constraints.